Emergency Dentistry Spring

 • Delta Dental

 But if you are uninsured and need assistance paying for your treatment, we can help you apply for a custom payment plan through CareCredit.
-This is a third-party financier that offers flexible financing schedules with little-to-no-interest.
+This is a third-party financier that offers flexible financing schedules with little to no interest.

 Importance of Scheduling a Consultation

-Since no specific cost can be applied to emergency dentistry, it is important that when one occurs, you get in to see us as soon as possible.
 By scheduling a consultation or appointment, Dr. Kuykendall can examine your oral cavity and determine the severity of the problem.
 If you require only minor services and have dental insurance, it may be possible for you to be covered at 70-80%.
 However, if you need a major restorative service such as a root canal or tooth extraction, you may only have 50-70% of your procedure covered by insurance.

 How to Prevent Dental Emergencies